 If you’re a speechwriter, this statistic must be depressing.

-But since we’re talking about writing for digital products, there’s good news.
+But since we’re talking about writing for digital products, there’s some good news.
 With UX writing, you have control over both what you’re saying and how you’re saying it.
 The latter – determined by the tone of voice – non-verbally communicates how the speaker feels towards the reader.
-Importantly, it’s seen in every bit of content in your product – like in buttons, error pages, or calls to action.
+Importantly, it’s seen in every bit of content in your product – like in buttons, error pages, calls to action, and many, many more.

 The impact of microcopy’s tone of voice is comparatively important to the speech’s non-verbal elements.
-Similarly, it can have an enormous influence on the audience.
-For instance, it can be pivotal in convincing your users or customers to perform certain actions – like buying something from your e-commerce store.
+Similarly, it has an enormous influence on the audience.
+For instance, it’s often pivotal in convincing your users or customers to perform certain actions – like buying something from your e-commerce store.

-As a result, in business, the right tone of voice can make the difference between landing a one-time visitor or a loyal customer.
+As a result, the right tone of voice can make the difference between landing a one-time visitor and a loyal customer.

 UX Writing – Defining the Tone of Voice

-Having established how important tone of voice is, let’s now discuss how to define it.
+Having established how important the tone of voice is, let’s now discuss how to define it.

-In 2016, the Nielsen Norman Group defined a general tool for outlining simple tone profiles.
-Since then, the framework has been shared countless times by industry experts, and, as a result, became somewhat of a market standard in setting up a tone of voice for UX writing.
+In 2016, Nielsen Norman Group defined a general tool for outlining simple tone profiles.
+Since then, the framework has been shared countless times by industry experts.
+Today, it’s somewhat of a market standard in setting up a tone of voice for UX writing.

 According to the framework, the tone of any piece of content can be defined along 4 dimensions: formality, enthusiasm, respectfulness, and (yes) humour.

-So, the same message can take different shapes, and, as a result, trigger diverse emotional reactions, depending on the tone of voice.
+So, the same message can take different shapes and trigger diverse emotional reactions – all depending on the tone of voice.